Our Zero Suicide Community strategy

 - permission based tracking devices and software to protect those known to be at risk

 - improving search engines and virtual assistants – convert risk into potential support

-- analysing social media content to respond and send messages of support
+- analysing social media content to respond to ‘cries for help’ (overt and covert) and send suitable messages of support

 - a place where people who are struggling with their mental health can come to find peace and get well